-But our team of audiologists understands that you need to be able to budget for everything that goes into hearing better with hearing aids, so let’s discuss the things that go into hearing aid pricing here so that you can get the best possible deal!
+Our team of audiologists understands that you need to be able to budget for everything that goes into hearing better with hearing aids, so let’s discuss the things that go into hearing aid price.

 Hearing Aid Costs: Lifestyle Considerations

-First, we will discuss your lifestyle and typical sound environment needs with you.
+First, consider your lifestyle and typical sound environment needs.

-During your hearing tests and all of the discussions and fittings you have with our audiologists, we can figure out what demands you would ordinarily place on your hearing aids and select from the ones that would best fit with those demands, within your desired price range.
+During your hearing tests and all of the discussions and fittings you have with our audiologist, he or she can figure out what demands you would ordinarily place on your hearing aids and select from the ones that would best fit with those demands, within your desired price range.

 Hearing Aid Configuration: Digital or Analog?

-If you will use your hearing aids mostly at home, or with a small circle of friends and acquaintances, there are very good, less expensive analog hearing aids that will give you a great hearing experience at a lower price.
+If you will use your hearing aids mostly at home, or with a small circle of friends and acquaintances, there are very good, inexpensive analog hearing aids that will give you a great hearing experience at a lower price.
+There’s no such thing as a cheap hearing aid that works well, but there are affordable hearing aids available.

 Working out the Value of Your Hearing Aids